[NOTE: This is not a post about male genitalia. Move along, citizen, nothing to see here.]

 I don’t know what it’s like in your city, but in mine they have “kerbside collection’ months.
 Entire suburbs start loading the street-sides with whatever they don’t want.
 And I, unashamed scavenger, native-born Kiwi and practitioner of the ancient Japanese art of ‘Mottainai’, feel compelled to stop, poke, pry, and take.

 ANYWAY – TODAY.
 Here’s the irony: I’d driven a long way to get to a showroom that sold acrylic tubes and suchlike, but it was closed!
 Their website said ‘Friday: open until 5pm’.
 Door said ‘Friday: open until 5pm’.
 Even the guy on the phone said “Open to 5pm, Monday to Friday.”
 But f- it they were f-ing shut!
-Defeated, and exhausted from spitting f-ing expletives at their f-ing door, I drove off – only to find THE HEAP a bare 20 seconds later.
+Defeated, and exhausted from spitting f-ing expletives at their f-ing door, I drove off – only to find THE HEAP 20 seconds later.

 I stopped.
 I looked.
 OMG there were ray-guns!
 Three of them!
 (Hey – you can never have enough ray guns.)
 There were top-hats, five of them!
 (You can never have enough top-hats.)
 And just STUFF!
 Useful stuff, and useless stuff that I might fix one day.
 Stuff I just couldn’t leave behind – like the two unused Sailor moon VCR tapes, and the two child-sized pool cues in perfect condition …